By Tom Wilson

 As reported in Becker’s Hospital CFO Report, “Payers are increasingly contracting with physicians, and not hospitals.
 And why physicians?
 Because they view the physicians predominantly as decision makers … Under these arrangements, physician groups pay out the hospital facility fee, saving the insurer from a more complicated three-party agreement.
 However, this type of arrangement means only the physician groups, and not the hospitals, receive a share of the savings created by the bundle.”

-While competitive and disruptive forces are unsettling healthcare and physician practices with doctors facing increased pressure to adapt or be left behind, innovation in the form of ASCs and bundled payments is alive and well and contributing to the unrelenting efforts to reduce healthcare costs in the U.S.
+While competitive and disruptive forces are unsettling healthcare and physician practices with doctors facing increased pressure to adapt or be left behind, innovation in the form of ASCs and bundled payments is alive and well and contributing to the unrelenting efforts to create medical disruption and reduce healthcare costs in the U.S.